arnisoph/saltstack-foreman-formula/README.rst

 * do initial Foreman setup (domains, proxies, OSs, etc.) with hammer CLI (WIP)
 * show full example/ demonstration/ screencast of how to use this and other formulas
 * plugins require internet access, configure http(s) proxy env var?
-* add Foreman 1.6 suport
+* add Foreman 1.6 support

 Instructions
 ============